 Meet AIR’s Workforce Development Team

-Samia Amin, Practice Area Director
+Samia Amin, Managing Director

 Ms. Amin studies the impacts and implementation of labor and economic development programs to identify what works where, for whom, and why.
 She loves designing and assessing pilot programs and behavioral nudges; leading experimental, quasi-experimental and implementation studies, and evidence reviews to inform policy and practice; and building capacity among workforce practitioners for innovation.
 She brings expertise in employment training, self-employment assistance, dislocated and trade affected worker assistance, income support, worker safety, and retirement benefits programs.